 - ability to construct logical, clearly presented and justified arguments;

-- ability to formulate and model practical and abstract problems in mathematics and statistics;
+- ability to formulate and model practical and abstract problems in mathematics and/or statistics;

-- mastery of a broad range of mathematical and statistical methods, with a particular emphasis in one of four specialisations;
+- mastery of a broad range of mathematics and/or statistics methods, with a particular emphasis in one of four specialisations;

 - ability to analyse complex problems, then choose and apply appropriate mathematical/statistical tools in finding a solution;

 - appreciation of the universal utility of mathematics and statistics within all fields of science;

 - appreciation that mathematics and statistics are disciplines based on rigorous proofs and logical deduction;

 - understanding of the role of mathematics and/or statistics in other fields;

 - ability to communicate clearly, effectively and precisely about mathematics and/or statistics ideas;